Turkeys Walk in a Circle Around a Dead Cat

 Posted on March 3, 2017

-Twitter user J... @TheReal_JDavis shared this amazing short video on Twitter of a group turkeys circling a dead cat in the middle of the road.
+Twitter user J... @TheReal_JDavis shared an amazing short video on Twitter of a group turkeys circling a dead cat in the middle of the road.
 There appear to be about twenty turkeys in the circle.
 Biologists say the strange sight is not a supernatural event.

 Boston Magazine interviewed David Scarpitti, Massachusetts' foremost turkey expert, to get an explanation.
 Scarpitti says the sight is very unusual but he thinks the turkeys were curious about the potentially dead predator and wanted to see if was still alive.
 They ended up in a near circle around the cat because of the natural tendency of turkeys to follow a leader.